samuelwbaird/hair/README.md

  * Can we do more efficient moving through tracking the insert before target rather than the index
  * Dispose cycle through context tree
  * Information sharing through the context tree

-In progress

- * Add additional examples
  * Listening to component lifecycle events or arbitrary event dispatch
  * Recurring timer or set number of repeats support?
+ * Add additional examples

+In progress

+ * More documentation, overview and how it hangs together
+ * Add JSDoc markup throughout

 To do

+ * Property tweening...
  * More efficient handling of long lists or large components (multi key dictionary instead of array)
- * Add JSDoc markup throughout